 I hear the debate all the time when looking at social metrics.
-I’m referring to the Twitter debate.
+Of course, I’m referring to the Twitter debate.
 Is Twitter still a good social platform for business?
-Should we consider Twitter to be a marketing tool or is it just for people who have a lot of time on their hands and have a need to jibber-jabber all day long?
-Think of Twitter as a means to get instant public messages out to your audience, whether it is an audience of friends, colleagues or potential customers.
+Should we consider Twitter to be a marketing tool, or is it just for people who have a lot of time on their hands and have a need to jibber-jabber all day long?
+Think of Twitter as a means to get instant public messages out to your audience, whether it is an audience of friends, colleagues, or potential customers.

 Twitter is becoming an increasingly important platform for online communication and, yes, conversation.
 And where there is a conversation – there is opportunity and money.
-The latest research shows 61% of customers’ purchasing habits are decided by those companies that deliver custom content.
-Content and engagement are critical components of a successful Twitter strategy.
-But how and what you measure on Twitter with regard to social metrics will point you in the right direction for executing a successful strategy.
+For example, the latest research shows 61% of customers’ purchasing habits are decided by those companies that deliver custom content.
+So content and Engagement are critical components of a successful Twitter strategy.
+But how and what you measure on Twitter concerning social metrics will point you in the right direction for executing a successful strategy.

-Every social media platform has its lexicon when it comes to naming features and taking action, and Twitter is no different.
+Every social media platform has its lexicon when naming features and taking action, and Twitter is no different.
 You can run month’s worth of reports, but they won’t mean a thing if you don’t have set goals and are trying to measure something you don’t understand.